Collaborative projects are vital to the work of the Sustainable Business Network. They are one of the key ways we make the world a better place.

 We bring key players together to work on projects and find solutions to issues that can’t be solved alone.
 Working together, we can make shift happen.

-Our two focus areas are:
+Our three focus areas are:

 The low carbon circular economy offers a truly sustainable alternative to the dominant economic model of ‘take, make and waste’.
 In a circular economy resources are never abandoned to become waste.
 Products are designed to be safe and easy to manage in cycles of production and reproduction.
 By minimising the use of new resources, the circular economy reduces our impact on climate.

 SBN’s circular economy projects are designed to speed up this inevitable and necessary transition for New Zealand.
 Find out more about the circular economy and our three circular economy projects:

 A programme of advice, support and events to help businesses eliminate problematic and unnecessary packaging.
 Find out more.

 A campaign to radically increase the number of voluntary ‘product take back’ schemes in New Zealand.
 Find out more.

 Our waterways and seas are in crisis.
 Most of our lowland rivers are so polluted they’re not safe to swim in.
 And the native fish and invertebrates that rely on these waterways for habitat struggle to survive.
 Climate change is making the situation worse.
 Heavier rainfall is increasing erosion of riverbanks leading to more sediment entering the water.
 In other areas, drought conditions mean water temperatures are warmer than normal, degrading freshwater habitat.
 Meanwhile pollution flowing from the land and activities on and under the water are making our oceans sick.
 SBN is working with business and communities to turn this around.